aptitudepi/LinuxMAN/README.md

 # LinuxMAN
-This is a project that seeks to combine Common linux manpages into a single PDF.
+This is a project that seeks to combine linux manpages into a single PDF.
 I created this for use with the BPA Linux competitive event, but it should work for other competitions as well.